 How Do You Play Live Blackjack?

-Like other casino games, blackjack has lots of different versions.
-For example, there are games played with varying numbers of decks.
-What the many versions of the game have in common is a core set of rules that make the games blackjack games.
-With blackjack, you’re playing against the dealer, and you aim to have a hand that’s closer in value to 21 to the dealer’s.
+Like other casino games, blackjack has lots of different variants.
+For example, it exist different types of game which are played with varying numbers of decks.
+These many versions have one thing in common which is a core set of rules specific to blackjack games.
+With blackjack, you’re playing against the dealer and you aim to have a hand that’s closer in value to 21 to the dealer’s.
 However, if your hand goes over 21, you’re out of the game.

 The dealer also receives two cards; one of these is face-up so you can see what it is.
 If either you or the dealer has blackjack (a hand that equals 21) and the other doesn’t, whoever has blackjack will win.
 If neither you nor the dealer has blackjack, it’s your turn to act.
 You have several options available:

-– Double down.
-For this option, you agree to double your bet, receive one more card then stand.
+– Double down: With the double down option, you agree to double your bet, receive one more card then stand.

-– Insurance.
-This option is only available in some live blackjack games.
+– Insurance: Insurance is only available in some live blackjack games.
 If the dealer’s upturned card is an ace, you can place an insurance bet.
 This bet pays out if the dealer’s second card is worth 10, giving them a blackjack.